georgethomas111/doggo/README.md

 # Components

-HTTPDecoder - decodes HTTP data from an os interface that is passed. systeminterface - This is the package that interacts with the interfaces.
+* HTTPDecoder - decodes HTTP data from an os interface that is passed.
+* systeminterface - This is the package that interacts with the system network interfaces.